Textual Data Augmentation for Arabic-English Code-Switching Speech Recognition: Evaluation of Model Performance

 \subsection{Speech Recognition Evaluation}

-The hybrid HMM-DNN ASR architecture based on the weighted finite-state transducers (WFSTs) outlined in~\cite{mohri2009weighted}.
-The training, development, and testing are the same as the Arabic MGB-2~\cite{ali2016mgb} and the English TED-LIUM3~\cite{hernandez2018ted}.
+Our ASR system uses a hybrid HMM-DNN ASR architecture based on the weighted finite-state transducers (WFSTs) outlined in~\cite{mohri2009weighted}.
+The training, development, and testing are the same as the Arabic MGB-$2$~\cite{ali2016mgb} and the English TED-LIUM$3$~\cite{hernandez2018ted} tasks.
 For the hybrid ASR, we trained a Time Delay Neural Network (TDNN) \cite{peddinti2015time} using sequence discriminative training with the LF-MMI objective \cite{povey2016purely} with the alignments from a context-dependent Gaussian mixture model-hidden Markov model (GMM-HMM).
-The input to the TDNN is composed of 40-dimensional high-resolution MFCC extracted from 25 msec frames and 10 msec shift along with 100-dimensional i-vectors computed from 1500 msec.
-Five consecutive MFCC vectors and the chunk i-vector are concatenated, forming a 300-dimensional features vector each frame.

-Modeling graphemes implicitly models spelling, which reduced the amount of entries in the lexicon.
-However, graphemes can differ immensely from language to language, and languages may have nothing in common in terms of graphemes (e.g. Arabic and English in our case).
-Thus, we propose a multilingual architecture that merges all graphemes from multiple languages, keeping the language identity at the grapheme level.
+The input to the TDNN is composed of $40$-dimensional high-resolution MFCC extracted from $25$ ms frames and $10$ ms shift along with $100$-dimensional i-vectors computed from $1,500$ ms. Five consecutive MFCC vectors and the chunk i-vector are concatenated, forming a $300$-dimensional features vector for each frame.
+We propose a multilingual architecture that merges all graphemes from multiple languages, keeping the language identity at the grapheme level.
 A multilingual \textit{n}-gram language model is learned over the transcription for all the languages along with the augmented data.